 With winter comes the holiday season — but also colder temperatures and more dangerous driving conditions.
 At Nelson Personal Injury, we are always ready to assist you with any accident-related claims, but the best outcome is to avoid the accident in the first place.
-To stay safe this winter, observe the following safety tips from the NHTSA.
+To stay safe this winter, observe the following winter driving safety guide from the NHTSA.

 Before You Go